carkod/binbot/docs/bot-status.md

 These are the values of the `status` property of the bot.

 ## Active bot
 Indicates that the bot is actively trading.
-It must include data in the `deal` property which contain the prices that the bot is currenly trading, at least bought price (buy_price) and price to be sold e.g. take_profit, trailling profit
+It must include data in the `deal` property which contain the prices that the bot is currenly trading, at least bought price (buy_price) and price to be sold e.g. take_profit, trailling profit.

+An active bot cannot update the deal, because this relies on orders, and orders have already been executed.
+Although it is allowed to "Save" again, but this relies on the research app and the websocket to trigger the change in market_updates

 ## Inactive bot
 Indicates the bot is not currently trading.
 This usually happens when the bot is created, saved but no deal is opened.